310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% bubble Keito %}
 <th>(Huh… so that’s what happened, I get it now.
 I should've known that bribing some delinquents to do your bidding wouldn't go that well.)</th>

-<th>(They changed the plan as they pleased, without ever giving thought to what was really intended… They’re beyond help— Actually, no, our plan was probably just too weak.)</th>
+<th>(They changed the plan as they pleased, without ever giving thought to what was really intended… They’re beyond help — Actually, no, our plan was probably just too weak.)</th>

 …That must’ve been unfortunate for you.
 {% endbubble %}